-THE SITE OF ANTIBODY FORMATION
+THE SITE OF ANTIBODY FORMATION 73

 All attempts made to determine the place in the body where antibodies are formed, have so far led to no conclusive result.
-Such organs as can be excluded without destroying life have been removed from animals, without depriving them of the capacity to produce antibodies.45 Since antibodies are constituents of the blood it has seemed reasonable to suggest that they are formed in the same place as many other of the elements of the blood, namely, the bone marrow and lymphoid structures.
-In support of this hypothesis are experiments in which it has been shown that stimulation of the blood-forming function of the bone marrow by such means as bleeding, leads also to a stimulation of the formation of antibodies, whereas serious injury to the marrow by x-rays or poisons,46 such as benzene, reduces the capacity to produce antibodies.47 Carrel 48 found that goat red corpuscles added to an artificial culture of guinea pig bone marrow and lymph gland stimulated the production of hemolysins in the culture.
-Przygode 49 also observed the formation of precipitins and agglutinins in cultures of spleen tissue, and Hektoen 46 has found that removal of the spleen often causes a marked reduction in the formation of antibodies.
+Such organs as can be excluded without destroying life have been removed from animals, without depriving them of the capacity to produce antibodies.74 Since antibodies are constituents of the blood it has seemed reasonable to suggest that they are formed in the same place as many other of the elements of the blood, namely, the bone marrow and lymphoid structures.
+In support of this hypothesis are experiments in which it has been shown that stimulation of the blood-forming function of the bone marrow by such means as bleeding, leads also to a stimulation of the formation of antibodies, whereas serious injury to the marrow by x-rays or poisons,75 such as benzene, reduces the capacity to produce antibodies.76 Carrel 77 found that goat red corpuscles added to an artificial culture of guinea pig bone marrow and lymph gland stimulated the production of hemolysins in the culture.
+Przygode 78 also observed the formation of precipitins and agglutinins in cultures of spleen tissue, and Hektoen 75 has found that removal of the spleen often causes a marked reduction in the formation of antibodies.
+Addition of cholera vaccine to cultures of spleen tissue caused the production of demonstrable bacteriolysins (Schilf).79

-However, there is not a little reason to believe that antibody formation may be a widespread cellular function, perhaps participated in by many or all the different kinds of cells in the body, for Fischer found that even connective tissue cells in artificial culture may become immune to foreign sera.
-There is also evidence that the fixed tissue phagocytes or cells of the reticulo-endothelial system, which are universally distributed, are especially active in the production of antibodies.
-This is supported by the work of Portis, who found that the omentum of rabbits, which is rich in cells of this type, has much more capacity to produce antibodies against antigens injected into the peritoneal cavity, than has the omentum of other animals which is not so abundantly provided with these cells.
+However, there is not a little reason to believe that antibody formation may be a widespread cellular function, perhaps participated in by many or all the different kinds of cells in the body, for Fischer 80 found that even connective tissue cells in artificial culture may become immune to foreign sera.
+Local immunity may be greater in the tissues at the point where the immunizing antigen has been introduced than in other parts of the body.81 There is also evidence that the fixed tissue phagocytes 82 or cells of the reticulo-endothelial system,83 which are universally distributed, are especially active in the production of antibodies.84 This is supported by the work of Portis,85 who found that munology," Univ. of Chicago Press, 1928.